Ricette di Sicilia

 - 3

-Thinly slice the onions and sauté them in a wide pan with plenty of extra-virgin olive oil until golden.
+Thinly slice the onions and gently fry them in a large pan with plenty of extra virgin olive oil until golden and fragrant.

 - 4

-Remove the onions, then fry the peppers in the same oil, followed by the potatoes, until golden and tender.
+Remove the onions and, in the same oil, fry the peppers first, then the potatoes, until golden yet tender.

 - 5